aptitudetechnology/Business-Plugin-Middleware/README.md

 ### Method 1: Standard Installation (Paperless-NGX + Middleware)

-This is the recommended installation for most users.
-It includes document management with Paperless-NGX and the plugin middleware.
+This is the base installation that provides document processing with Paperless-NGX and the middleware bridge. **Note:** To fully utilize the middleware, you'll need to add accounting system integrations (like BigCapital) - see Method 2 for complete integration.

 ```bash
 # 1. Clone the repository